MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1739-Broadband-Grant-Program/subpart-A-Community-Connect-Grant-Program/section-1739.17.md

 (6) Community members with disabilities that will be served within the PFSA; and

-(7) Any other additional factors that may be outlined in the NOFA.
+(7) Any other additional factors that may be outlined in the FOA, the Community Connect Grant program application guide, and the Community Connect Grant program website.

+[78 FR 25791, June 3, 2013, as amended at 83 FR 45033, Sept.
+5, 2018]